-In this article, you'll learn how to create and organize your audience.
+In this article, you'll learn how to create a new audience and how to organize any audience.

 Here are some things to know before you begin this process.

-- As a best practice, we recommend you maintain only one master audience in Mailchimp, and use tags and segments to organize and target your contacts.
+- As a best practice, we recommend you maintain only one primary audience in Mailchimp, and use tags and segments to organize and target your contacts.

-- If you absolutely need to maintain separate audiences, you can repeat this process to create them.
-Audiences are independent of one another, so contact and audience data will be kept seperate on a per-audience basis.
-Contacts who appear in multiple audiences could also increase the cost of your Monthly Plan.
+- If you need to maintain separate audiences, you can use this process to create them.
+Audiences don't share data with one another, so contacts who appear in multiple audiences will increase your total contact count.

-- Make sure you're familiar with our anti-spam practices and audience requirements before you begin this process.
+- Make sure you're familiar with our anti-spam practices and audience rules before you begin this process.

 When you create a Mailchimp account, we generate an audience for you and populate it with details you provide.
-Each time you create a new audience, you'll be prompted to input default information like your From email address and a message to remind your contacts who you are.
+Each time you create a new audience, you'll be prompted to enter details such as your From email address and a message to remind your contacts who you are.

 To create a new audience in your Mailchimp account, follow these steps.